abratchik/HIDAuxiliaryDisplay/README.md

 ## Setup & Usage
 Setup is very simple.
 Just clone this repository to Arduino libraries, then upload the .INO sketch from the /examples folder, which corresponds to your LCD display model (1602A.ino, for example).
-Once upload is completed successfully you will be able to print textual information from your host to the LCD display.
+Once upload is completed successfully you will be able to print textual information from your host to the LCD display, using HIDLCD API.
 You will also see the display as a HID-compliant device in your system

 ### Setup of the host drivers
 Most popular operating systems do not provide a standard way of connecting HID-compliant displays so additional drivers and software will have to be deployed on your host to enable the output to the display:

-1. [HIDAPI library](https://github.com/libusb/hidapi)               - the low-level cross-platform library implementing
+1. [HIDAPI library](https://github.com/libusb/hidapi)               - the low-level library implementing
                                                                       HID protocol
-2. [HIDLCD library](https://github.com/abratchik/hidlcd)            - the cross-platform driver of the HID-compliant LCD.
+2. [HIDLCD library](https://github.com/abratchik/hidlcd)            - the driver of the HID-compliant
+                                                                      LCD.
-3. [AuxDisplay service](https://github.com/abratchik/auxdisplay)    - the cross-platform service providing a
+3. [AuxDisplay service](https://github.com/abratchik/auxdisplay)    - the service providing a
                                                                       simple way to post textual data to the HID-compliant LCD display, including output of system shell commands